 Young Adult Counseling

-The time that we’re between 18 to 25 years old is often filled with many important life changes.
+Entering adulthood is often filled with many important life changes

 Will you go to college?
 What will you study?
 Will you work instead?
 Where will you work?
 Where will you live?